-Asking kids to know names of private parts an attack of Leftist ecosystem: RSS chief
+Asking kids to know names of private parts an attack of leftist ecosystem: RSS chief

-Mumbai, Sep 17 (PTI) Rashtriya Swayamsevak Sangh (RSS) chief Mohan Bhagwat on Sunday described an educational exercise of finding out whether KG students knew about their private parts as an attack by the Leftist ecosystem.
+Mumbai, Sep 17 (PTI) Rashtriya Swayamsevak Sangh (RSS) chief Mohan Bhagwat on Sunday described an educational exercise of finding out whether KG students knew about their private parts as an attack by the leftist ecosystem.
+He said leftists are not just opponents of Hindus or Bharat, but the entire world.

-He was speaking at the launch of a Marathi book ‘Jagala Pokharnari Davi Walvi’ (World Weakening Leftist Termites) in Pune.
+He was speaking at the launch of Marathi book ‘Jagala Pokharnari Davi Walvi’ (World-Weakening Leftist Termites) in Pune.

 “The first order after the new government was formed in the US (after Donald Trump) was related to school, where teachers were asked not to talk to pupils about their gender.
 Pupils should be able to decide on their own.
 If a boy says that he is now a girl, then the boy should be allowed to use the toilet meant for girls,” Bhagwat said.